ROCm/rocDecode/docs/how-to/Query-decode-capabilities-using-rocDecGetDecoderCaps().md

 ## Querying decode capabilities using rocDecGetDecoderCaps() (defined in rocdecode.h)

 `rocDecGetDecoderCaps()` Allows users to query the capabilities of underlying hardware video decoder as different hardware will have different capabilities.
-Caps usually inform the user of the supported codecs, max. resolution, bit-depth, etc.
+Decoder capabilities usually inform the user of the supported codecs, max. resolution, bit-depth, etc.

 The following pseudo-code illustrates the use of this API.
 If any of the decoder caps are not supported, the application is supposed to handle the error appropriately.